-"I see all these pictures on Instagram of other mums doing stretch and grow classes with their kids in the sunshine and I'm upstairs struggling to finish a project while my partner tries to also work and look after the children," explains one friend.
+"I see all these pictures on Instagram of other mums doing stretch and grow classes with their kids and I'm upstairs struggling to finish a project while my partner tries to also work and look after the children," explains one friend.

 Another points out that although her work is productive, she is unmotivated, distracted by other home obligations and the thoughts of having to design an education programme around the children is simply too much.

-"I'm overwhelmed.
-So many of us have been catapulted into a situation where we are trying to work in pretty difficult circumstances and the supermum brigade are out in force making us feel pretty shitty," she says tearily.
+"I'm overwhelmed...
+We are trying to work in pretty difficult circumstances and the supermum brigade are out in force making us feel pretty shitty," she says tearily.

 One parent even has a bell and she sticks to the little and big break times for her children to "keep their routine".